s-bear/jetson-tx1-imx219/README.md

    - Common
    - CUDA Toolkit for Ubuntu 14.04
    - OpenCV for Tegra
-   TODO: insert screenshot

 1. JetPack forces you to download their rootfs if you try to use it to download the Kernel and drivers, so we can just download the driver pack instead (link in the L4T release notes).
+If you want the default rootfs, go for it, otherwise:
    ```bash
    cd JetPack-2.3.1
    mkdir 64_TX1